kloimhardt/blog/docs/_posts/2025-03-30-py-clj-tiles.md

 ## Special Topics

-This section can be omitted in a first read.
+In a first read, jump to "Summary and Outlook" by omitting this section.

 ### Higher order functions
 The Python code